petetnt/neogaf-monkeybot/README.md

 Some simple helpers for Greasemonkey/Tampermonkey that make using NeoGAFs ModBot-bot giveaways a bit more fun.

 ## How-to use
 1. Download [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) (Firefox) or [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) (Chrome)
 2. Add a new script
-3. Copy and paste the contents of [main.js](main.js) to the editor
+3. Open [this link](https://github.com/petetnt/neogaf-monkeybot/raw/master/neogaf-monkeybot.user.js). *Monkey should prompt you for install.
-4. Add your Steam profile name and a SteamAPI key.
+4. Edit the script and add your Steam profile name and a SteamAPI key.
 Optionally add your SteamID64-value.
 5. Navigate to [NeoGAF](http://neogaf.com/forum)

+## Features
+### "In library" highlighting for raffles

 ## Version history
 ### 0.0.1